fgebhart/blog/docs/blog/auto-sync-zeit-newspaper-to-your-tolino-cloud.md

 ![Workflow Dispatch](https://i.imgur.com/1WJOV5a.png){ loading=lazy }

-I hope you were able to successfully set up the auto-syncing.
-I'm happy to receive comments and feedback in the below comment section. 🐙
+I hope you were able to successfully set up the auto-syncing – happy to receive comments and feedback. 🐙

 -------------------------------------------------------------------------------------------------------------------------